camryn-e/QueersInCrisis/README.md

 The original contrast errors flagged by the [WAVE](https://wave.webaim.org/) extension were fixed in a `<style>` block based on the values in the referenced `WhiteSkyBlue`[stylesheet](https://globalassets.azureedge.net/templates/Portal-B4/Impression/S4-WhiteSkyBlue.min.css?_=637401814753747732).
+The biggest adjustments were resetting colors from `#019FCB` to `#0000F5`.
+The adjusted elements were only those on the crisis page, so there are likely more elements to fix from the underlying Bootstrap for the entire oSTEM site.

 The `navbar` links were modified from relative links to absolute links for the demo.